 Crusader provides integrated behavioral health services within the primary care clinic and is available for established child, adolescent, and adult patients.

-Fully licensed behavioral health providers work in coordination with primary care providers to address mental health issues, substance use issues, and other behaviors and issues that affect a patient’s health.
+Fully licensed behavioral health providers and behavioral health consultants work in coordination with primary care providers to address mental health issues, and other behaviors and issues that affect a patient’s health.
 This integrated approach to treatment provides patients with an effective, convenient, accessible, and efficient way to address behavioral health needs.

-Treatment services include assessment, diagnosis, therapy, psychoeducation, relapse prevention planning, treatment recommendations, and crisis intervention.
+Treatment services include assessment, diagnosis, therapy, psychoeducation, treatment recommendations, and crisis intervention.

 Behavioral Health services are scheduled separately or in conjunction with a primary care visit and can be provided either in person or via telehealth (certain exceptions apply).

 Patients are encouraged to talk to their primary care provider about any behavioral health concerns they may be having.

 Crusader patients can either be referred by their primary care provider or call and schedule an appointment with a behavioral health provider directly.

 Behavioral health issues addressed include:

 - Alcohol and Substance Use

 - Attention Deficit Hyperactivity Disorder (ADHD)